David-Lor/Python_Webdriver_Manager/README.md

 browser = driver.get_browser()
 browser.get("https://www.google.com")
 #The browser automatically stops when the main application ends, using atexit
-#If webdriver is using cookies, they'll be saved automatically
+#Or we can stop it anytime with:
 driver.stop()
-#But we can avoid auto-cookies saving
-driver.stop(save_cookies=False)
-#We also can avoid auto-cookies saving when webdriver ends
-driver = Webdriver(
-    cookies_path="/home/david/mycookies.pkl",
-    autosave_cookies=False
-)
 #After stopping the webdriver, another Webdriver object must be initialized
-#if we want to run the webdriver again
+#if we want to run the webdriver again!
 ```